 - TECHNICIAN, NOVICE, and CONDITIONAL class licensees are not permitted to be Volunteer Examiners with the AnchorageARC VEC

 Note: As of April 15, 2000, no new tests are being administered for ADVANCED or NOVICE class licenses.
 Individuals holding such licenses may renew them as long as they wish.
 Also, testing for Morse Code is no longer required.

 Applying to become a Volunteer Examiner (VE)

 You apply to become a volunteer examiner by entering some personal data, such as your name, Amateur call sign, mailing address, and contact information on a standard application form.
 You must certify that certain statements on the form are correct and that you agree with the terms and conditions detailed on the application form.

-There is an open-book examination that must be completed which is taken online.
+There is an open-book examination that must be completed which can be taken online through a link provided by the VEC Chairman, or if an applicant does not have access to the internet, a paper application package can be mailed out.
 This examination is intended to make sure new volunteer examiners are familiar with the basic requirements and procedures of the volunteer examiner program.
-A score of 85% is required to pass; missed questions will be reviewed with the applicant prior to being accredited.
+A score of 80% is required to pass and missed questions will be reviewed with the applicant prior to being accredited.